REVIEW: SOLIDSTEEL S5-3 HI-FI RACK

 The first thing I noticed when playing a CD on my Oppo UDP-205 placed on the second shelf and Musical Fidelity M6si on the lowest shelf was that the bass sounded more articulate when compared to the results from my trusty old Norstone Esse.

-The Solidsteel S5-3 might not be entirely made from steel, but it is solid, and impressively so.
+The SolidSteel S5-3 might not be entirely made from steel, but it is solid; impressively so.

 You have the option of white or black, but I do have a thing about white hi-fi furniture.

-I've heard first-hand the difference a good rack can make to components, and the SolidSteel S5-3 proves the point once more.
-At $1,149 for three tiers, each with its own isolated platform, I believe this SolidSteel rack is great value.
+From my time at shows, I know what a difference a good rack can make to components, and the SolidSteel S5-3 proves the point once more.
+At £790 for three tiers, each with its own isolated platform, I believe this SolidSteel rack is great value.
 Furthermore, can you put a price on those Italian good looks?

 I say that this is a brand well worth checking out.
 So what are you waiting for?